wrongu/Stella/README.md

 Stella
 ======

 NOTE: There is no source code yet.
 I will publish the source once the basic framework is done.
-This README is the 0th draft, and is subject to change.
+This README is the 1st draft, and is subject to change.
 A lot.
 Please give feedback about the RESTful API draft below.

 Stella is a Java implementation of the game-development tool server "Luna" created by Insomniac Games.
 You can read more about Luna [here][1].
 To summarize, this is a JSON document editing server which accepts commands via a RESTful API.
 Document and asset editors may be implemented in any language as long as they communicate with Stella via GET and POST.
-The server runs locally on the same machine as the editors, although it could theoretically be accessed remotely. _Why_ go through all this trouble?
+The server runs locally on the same machine as the editors, although it could theoretically be accessed remotely.
+Why go through all this trouble?
 This design decouples the editing tools from document management.
 The server _always_ maintains the authoritative copy of any document.
 It also maintains the undo/redo stack for each editor, opens and saves files, and will someday be able to communicate with a central repository over git.
 Multiple editors can access and edit the same document concurrently such that changes in one editor are immediately reflected in another.

 The name "Stella" is meant to convey a connection to both Luna, and to [Project Trillek][2], the space-sim game for which this software is originally created.